1992–93 NCAA Division I women's basketball rankings

 Two human polls comprise the 1992–93 NCAA Division I women's basketball rankings, the AP Poll and the Coaches Poll, in addition to various publications' preseason polls.
 The AP poll is currently a poll of sportswriters, while the USA Today Coaches' Poll is a poll of college coaches.
-The AP conducts polls weekly through the end of the regular season and conference play, while the Coaches poll conducts a final, post-NCAA tournament poll as well.
+The AP conducts polls weekly through the end of the regular season and conference play, while the Coaches poll conducts a final, post-NCAA tournament poll.